tv2-oss/bifrost-gateway-controller/doc/normalization.md

 spec)](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io%2fv1beta1.Listener)
 with the `HTTPRoute` hostname(s).

-The *gateway-controller* will normalize the 'defining resources' such that it can (depending on the actual data path definition specified in the applied `GatewayClass`) create Cloud resources like TLS certificate and DNS entry as well as a Kubernetes-internal
+The *bifrost-gateway-controller* will normalize the 'defining resources' such that it can (depending on the actual data path definition specified in the applied `GatewayClass`) create Cloud resources like TLS certificate and DNS entry as well as a Kubernetes-internal